01mf02/jq-lang-spec/semantics.typ

 Let us start by defining a general folding function $"fold"$:
 $ "fold" := lam(f, g, n) app(Y_2, (lam(F, l, v) app(l, (lam(h, t) app(f, h, v) bind (lam(y) app(g, h, y) + app(F, t, y))), (app(n, v))))) $
 This function takes
-two functions $f$ and $g$ that both take two values and return a stream of value results, and a function $n$ (for the nil case) from a value $x$ to a stream of value results.
+two functions $f$ and $g$ that both take two values --- a list element and an accumulator --- and return a stream of value results, and a function $n$ (for the nil case) from a value $x$ to a stream of value results.
 From that, it creates a recursive function that takes a stream of value results $l$ and an accumulator value $v$ and